Community Eligibility Provision (CEP)

 The DCMP should always be used as the first step in establishing student economic need.
 Students not found in the DCMP can be provided the CEP and P2 Household Income Form (provided to SFAs after they are approved for the CEP).
 Since Income data is used as a proxy for many education and other purposes in New York State, a sample prototype is provided for this purpose.
 Schools can choose to collect this information using a different process as collection of this information is not required for Child Nutrition Program purposes.

-Please note that the CEP and P2 Household Income Form cannot be used to provide free or reduced-price meals to students, should the students move from a participating building within the SFA to a non-participating CEP building, or to another SFA that is not participating in the CEP.
+The CEP and P2 Household Income Form cannot be used to provide free or reduced-price meals to students, should the students move from a participating building within the SFA to a non-participating CEP building, or to another SFA that is not participating in the CEP.
 Should a student move within or outside of the SFA to a non-participating building, they must either be directly certified using the DCMP, or provide a Free and Reduced-Price Eligibility Application to receive Program benefits.
 The Application must include all the appropriate confidentiality and non-discrimination statements.

 Partial CEP Districts